-Figure 2 shows that the excited-state contribution to the unpolarized gluonic matrix elements dies out around source-sink separations of t/a=4, demarcated by a plateau in the effective matrix element signal.
-This rapid relaxation of the effective matrix element to one of ground-state dominance is a testament to our having identified a variationally-optimized interpolator through solution of the sGEVP induced by our chosen operator basis.
+Fig. 2 shows that the excited-state contribution to the unpolarized gluonic matrix elements dies out around sourcesink separations of t/a = 4, demarcated by a plateau in the effective matrix element signal.
+This rapid relaxation of the effective matrix element to one of ground-state dominance is a testament to our having identified a variationallyoptimized interpolator through solution of the sGEVP induced by our chosen operator basis.
 From the $N \times N$ correlation matrix, the variational approach will create a series of N orthogonal generalized eigenvectors that overlap significantly with the N lowest energy states of a particular finite volume irrep, even if states are nearly degenerate.
 By using the generalized eigenvector associated with the ground state, the contributions of the N-1 lowest excited states are suppressed by this orthogonality.
-This has proven successful in previous calculations of nucleon structure [93,96].
-In particular, it was
+This has proven successful in previous calculations of nucleon structure [90, 93].
+In particular, it was shown in [94] that the optimized interpolators reduce the excited-state contributions at much earlier source-sink separations, allowing us to start the fit at significantly smaller time slices.
+Similar to other lattice calculations of gluonic matrix elements, this is critically important for this calculation, as the matrix elements at large momenta (see right panel of Fig. 3) lose any meaningful signal around a source-sink separation t = 6a = 0.564 fm.

 FIG. 3.
 Extraction of the matrix elements associated with polarized gluon pseudo-ITD using the sGEVP method for different flow times, nucleon momenta and field separations.
-The top and bottom rows contain the matrix elements for flow time $\tau/a^2 = 1.4$ and 3.0, respectively.
+The top and bottom rows contain the matrix elements for flow time $\tau/a^2$ = 1.4 and 3.0, respectively.
 In each row, the left, middle and right column illustrate the matrix elements for p = 0.82 GeV, 1.64 GeV, and 2.46 GeV respectively at separations z = 2a, 8a.
-The largest source-sink separations used in the fits are indicated by the t/a-axis range of the effective matrix element plots.
 Note that $p_z$ is written simply as p in all the plots.